DataDog/hiring-engineers/answers.md

 $ sudo service datadog-agent restart
 ```

-6. Checking if it worked.
+6. Check if it worked.
 Go to Host Map on the dashboard.
-MyTags should read 'my_test_tag'
+MyTags should read 'mytesttag'

 ## Step 2: Install a database & respective Datadog integration
 The goal here is to install a database on the VM and integrate your database with the Datadog agent so they can being monitoring your metrics or the health of your systems.
 [The Docs](https://docs.datadoghq.com/integrations/postgres/#prepare-postgres)